hiibolt/KnowledgeBase/pages/Proving Linearity.md

   $$g:B\rightarrow A$$
   $$\therefore\left(g\circ f)(a)=a\right) \text{ and } (f \circ g)(b) = b$$

-  This means that the inverse of a $2x2$ linear map
+  This means that the inverse of a $2x2$ linear map commutes interchangeably with that function to create the identity matrix.